graphcommerce-org/graphcommerce/docs/content/framework/static-file-serving.md

 ### Best practices

 - Don't rename the /public directory as it's the only directory used to serve static files.
-You can add subdirectory's, like /public/docs
+You can add subdirectories, like /public/docs

 ## CSS background images

 CSS background images are common assets you would place in the /public directory.
-It's a good practices to limit these to .svg images.
+It's a good practice to limit these to .svg images.

 If you need to use a .jpg file as part of the design, place them in the /public directory but render them with the `'@graphcommerce/image'` [Image component]().
-This will benefit performance, due to the component's features such as CDN-caching, srcset and viewport loading.
+This will benefit performance, due to the component's features such as CDN-caching, srcset, and viewport loading.

 ## Images

-Images that are part of a page or component's content (for example, product images), should be always rendered with the `'@graphcommerce/image'` [Image component]().
-This will benefit performance, due to the component's features such as CDN-caching, srcset and viewport loading.
+Images that are part of a page or component's content (for example, product images), should always be rendered with the `'@graphcommerce/image'` [Image component]().
+This will benefit performance, due to the component's features such as CDN-caching, srcset, and viewport loading.

 ## Next steps